Faculty members publish books on variety of topics

 Rolinson's fine arts photography book has 92 photos depicting remote and wild locales within 23 state parks across Western Pennsylvania.
 The project grew out of photos that Rolinson shot while teaching a Nature Photography class in 2004.

 "Reporters Who Made History"

-By Steven M. Hallock, assistant professor, School of Communication
+By Steven M. Hallock, associate professor, School of Communication